 To further support this transitional period, the Government are providing funding to help businesses complete customs declarations, to provide specific training for employees, and to procure IT upgrades.

 The government must plan for every possible outcome including no deal.
-Without a deal, businesses may need to act before 29 March 2019.
-Use this information to understand how leaving the EU may affect your business and what you can do to get ready/
+Without a deal, businesses may need to act before 31 October 2019.
+Use this information to understand how leaving the EU may affect your business and what you can to get ready.

 Further advice on businesses